 Click on the picture to see an inlarged version.

 After his marriage in 1769, although he continued to churn out the erotic "private pictures" for which he is best known, Fragonard increasingly began painting children and family scenes.
 These are usually called "genre painting", and were modeled on the "everyday" subjects favored by Dutch artists in the 17th century.
-In this genre, children playing games and mothers rocking their babies were standard topics.
+Among these subjects, children playing games, such as dressing up dogs, were extremely popular.

-What make this work so charming?
 What feelings does Fragonard intend to induce in the viewer?
 Compared to his erotic and "gallant" pictures, what does this work say about French life at the end of the 18th century?
-Of course, we can only speculate here, but is this painting a foretaste of "bourgeois art?"
-Is the "good mother" painted precisely because she and her child are radically separated from all the frivolity of the ancien regime?